frederic-perez/AmE-dictionary/data/idioms.md

 __in a measure__ To a certain degree or extent; somewhat.
 __in a sorry state__ In a pitiful or abject condition.
 __in a/the flash of an/the eye__ So quickly as to seem almost imperceptible (i.e., in the space of time it takes a person to blink).
+__in abeyance__ :two: A phrase used to describe something as pending or suspended. _How long do you think they will hold the decision in abeyance?
+I’m eager to know what they think._ _The bishops held the proceedings against Wyclif in abeyance._ _You capture the inventory into containers that hold items in abeyance._
 __in all honesty__ In one’s sincere opinion; without any disingenuousness.
 __in all likelihood__
 __in all seriousness__ In one’s sincere opinion; without any disingenuousness.